-Which sweeteners can you use on a low-carb diet?
+Which sweeteners can you use on a low carb diet?
 Check out the visual guide below.
-The sweeteners to the left are very low in carbs and have generally been shown to have little impact on blood sugar and insulin levels.1 The sweeteners to the right, in the red zone, should be avoided.
+The sweeteners to the left are very low in carbs and have generally been shown to have little impact on blood sugar and insulin levels.

 Numbers

 For example, a packet of Splenda provides about the same sweetness as two teaspoons (8 grams) of sugar.
 Each packet contains about 0.9 grams of carbohydrate from dextrose.
 That’s 0.9 / 8 = 0.11 times the effect of sugar, for an equal amount of sweetness.
-Pure 100% sugar has a number of 100, so Splenda gets a number of 100 x 0.11 = 11.
+Pure 100% sugar has a score of 100, so Splenda gets a number of 100 x 0.11 = 11.

 Potential negative effects of all sweeteners